ivkalita/web-game/doc/api.md

 # Methods

 ## Access control
-This section describes the methods of work with access control, such as authorization, registration and logging out.
+This section describes access control methods, such as authorization, registration and logging out.

 ### Authorization
 Here are the methods of authorization.

 #### Authorize
 This method should be used for authorization of users.
-Below you can see method signature.
+Its signature is shown below.

 ```c++
 Response Authorize(Credentials credentials)